Flexible block-iterative analysis for the Frank-Wolfe algorithm: Numerical Experiments

 is zero.
 Problem \eqref{e:n1} is convex, with smoothness constant $L_f = 2$.
 In this problem, the spectrahedral linear minimization oracle, $\lmo_2$, is far more expensive than $\lmo_1$.
 So, for this experiment we compare the traditional BCFW activations \ref{act:1}--\ref{act:3} with the following ``$q$-lazy'' scheme which is newly allowed for BCFW by Assumption~\ref{a:1} (with $K=q$) and has improved computational performance in proximal algorithms \cite{Comb22}:

-We run $20$ instances of this problem on random initializations, and the averaged results are shown in Figure \ref{fig:1}.
-Even though using $q$-lazy activation is computationally cheaper on average, the per-iteration progress is still competitive with that of full activation and the existing methods.
+We run $20$ instances of this problem on random initializations, and the averaged results are shown in Figure~\ref{fig:ex1-shortstep} for short-step (Algorithm~\ref{a:bcg}).
+Even though using $q$-lazy activation is computationally cheaper on average, the per-iteration progress is still competitive with that of full, cyclic, P-cyclic, and E-cyclic activation.
 However, since they compute $\lmo_2$ at a much lower rate, these activation strategies also have a faster per-iteration computation time.
+The activation scheme \eqref{e:lazy} performs similarly to an E-cyclic rule with a similar refresh rate; this may be due to the small number of components in this problem.

+In Figure~\ref{fig:ex1-comparison} we compare BCFW with short-step to the adaptive variant (Algorithm~\ref{a:abcg}).
+The results indicate that, at least on problems like~\eqref{e:n1}, i.e., with a small number of components and where $L_f$ is known, short-step may be preferable.
+However, some updating strategies (e.g., full and cyclic) may exhibit performance improvements, while others exhibit relatively little improvement change.
+See Section~\ref{sec:ex3} for a better use-case for Algorithm~\ref{a:abcg}.